phravins/Database-Engine/README.md

 *   **src/cli**: Shell interface.

+**Note:**
-_One minor note: Ensure you build the release as 64-bit (which is the default on modern compilers).
+  _Ensure you build the release as 64-bit (which is the default on modern compilers).
 Almost all Windows laptops today run on 64-bit Windows, so it     will be perfectly compatible!_